miraland-labs/miraland/docs/src/running-validator/validator-reqs.md

 ## Docker

-Running validator for live clusters (including mainnet-beta) inside Docker is not recommended and generally not supported.
+Running validator for live clusters (including mainnet) inside Docker is not recommended and generally not supported.
 This is due to concerns of general Docker's containerization overhead and resultant performance degradation unless specially configured.